 Garfield Park Conservatory

-Head inside to the hot and humid jungle equipped with lush tropical plants, koi fish, cacti and more or stroll around int he outdoor gardens and paths.
+Head inside to the hot and humid jungle equipped with lush tropical plants, koi fish, and cacti.
+Or stroll around in the outdoor gardens and paths.

 Garfield Park Conservatory is one of the largest botanical conservatories in the country and showcases thousands of plant species.